oicr-gsi/vidarr/vidarr-prometheus/README.md

 workflow run inhibition.

 `"valuesOfInterest"` is the set of label values that will be assessed for workflow run inhibition.
-Internally, the _workflow name_ and _workflow name and version_* are added to this list of values of interest.
+Internally, the _workflow name_ and _workflow name and version_*, and _workflow run ID_ are added to this list of values of interest.

 ### Workflow run inhibition
 In order for a match and a workflow run inhibition to occur, the alert must